 PART A - to be completed by the parent

 Full name of child

 Date of Birth

-Please tick box if it des cribes your child's circumstances.
+Please tick box if it describes your child's circumstances.

-Criterion 3 Children who are Baptised Catholic.
-Please provide a Baptism Certificate or ask your priest to confirm the position at Part B. Criterion 5 Children with a parent who is a Baptised Catholic.
-Please provide a Baptism Certificate or ask your priest to confirm the position at Part B. Criterion 6 Children who regularly attend 1 (or whose parent regularly attends) a Christian church.
-2 Please ask your priest to confirm the position at Part B. Criterion 7 Children who regularly attend (or whose parent regularly attends) a church of another faith tradition.
-3 Please ask your priest to confirm the position at Part B. Criterion 8 Children with a parent who seeks education within the Catholic tradition.
-Your signature is sufficient to confirm your wishes.
+reace tier box in it december year entitle of the annexember.
+Criterion 3 Priority will next be given to children who are Baptised Catholic.
+Please provide a Baptism Certificate or ask your priest to confirm the position at Part B. Criterion 5 Priority will next be given to children with a parent who is a Baptised Catholic.
+Please provide a Baptism Certificate or ask your priest to confirm the position at Part B. Criterion 6 Priority will next be given to children who regularly attend (or whose parent regularly attends) a Christian church.
+Please ask your priest to confirm the position at Part B.